+Dr. Roman’s work with scientific ocean drilling is part of an international collaborative effort that will ultimately provide improved constraints on climate sensitivity and improve climate models.
 Following his Ph.D. at Stanford University in 2008 and before joining the Virginia Tech Geosciences faculty in 2011, Dr. Romans worked as a research scientist in the petroleum industry and a component of his current research is relevant to this industry.
-Thus, he also has an interest in the complex relationships of global energy demand/production and climate change mitigation.
-He has served on the scientific evaluation panel for International Ocean Drilling Program, science committees for deep-time paleoclimate conferences, and the editorial board for the journal Geology.
-Dr. Romans has published more than 35 peer-reviewed papers, special publications, and book chapters in the field of sedimentary geoscience.
+Thus, he also has an interest in the complex relationships of global energy, climate change mitigation, and the ‘Anthropocene’.
+Dr. Romans has published more than 40 peer-reviewed papers, special publications, and book chapters in the field of sedimentary geoscience.

-At Virginia Tech, Dr. Romans teaches courses in Sedimentology-Stratigraphy (a core course for B.S. in Geosciences), Seismic Stratigraphy, Sedimentary Basins, and Coastal Sedimentary Environments.
-Starting in Spring 2017, he will be co-teaching Oceanography.
+At Virginia Tech, Dr. Romans teaches courses in Sedimentology-Stratigraphy (a core course for B.S. in Geosciences), Seismic Stratigraphy, Sedimentary Basins, Oceanography, and more.

 Spray, J.F., Bohaty, S.M., Davies, A.D., Bailey, I., Romans, B.W., Cooper, M.J., Milton, J.A., and Wilson, P.A., in press, North Atlantic evidence for a unipolar icehouse climate state at the Eocene-Oligocene Transition: Paleoceanography and Paleoclimatology, doi: 10.1029/2019PA003563 [link]